-What steps do I need to take to use my insruance:
+What steps do I need to take to use my insurance:

-IEHP: Contact IEHP Behavioral Health (800) 440-4347 and ask for a referral for Hope & Healing Counseling Services.
-Once referral is sent to our office please give our office a call (760) 620-5554 or we will call you within 24 hours prior to receiving your referral.
+you can contact IEHP Behavioral Health (800) 440-4347 and ask for a referral for Hope & Healing Counseling Services.
+Once a referral is sent to our office please give our office a call at (760) 620-5554 or we will call you within 24 hours of receiving your referral.

 Superbill: If you want to use your PPO plan we will be out of network.
 You will need to contact your insurance company and ask how much you will be reimbursed for services.